 A huge fleet of 60 dazzlingly decorated ships cruises down the Rhine river between Linz and Bonn, their way illuminated by the intense glow of more than 2000 Bengal lights - a long-lasting flare.

 The vessels sail through the Siebengebirge hills and the towns of Remagen, Bad Honnef and Königswinter - all of which perform their own festivals, dance celebrations and firework displays.

 Rhine in Flames - Night of Fire Magic - 2nd July 2011 - Bingen/Rüdesheim

-Some of Germany’s most beautiful churches and castles come under the spotlight on this night as further dramatic firework displays throw light on a another treasured spot along the Rhine river.
+Some of Germany's most beautiful churches and castles come under the spotlight on this night as further dramatic firework displays throw light on an another treasured spot along the Rhine river.

 A flotilla of boats congregates in the river between Bingen and Rüdesheim, one of the most picturesque towns in Germany with its bar-lined Drosselgasse and narrow cobblestone streets.

 High and above the towns and the surrounding vineyards, the Niederwald Monument, a huge statue of Germania, basks in multi-coloured glory and looks on approvingly.